Clay-111/Audio-Captcha-Solver/README.md

-# Audio Captcha.ipynb
+# Audio Captcha Solver

-This Jupyter Notebook contains the main workflow for processing and evaluating audio CAPTCHA data.
+This file contains the main workflow for processing and evaluating audio CAPTCHA data.
-The notebook includes steps for finding common files between audio and image datasets, extracting text from images, transcribing audio files, and comparing the accuracy of the transcriptions.
+The program includes steps for finding common files between audio and image datasets, extracting text from images, transcribing audio files, and comparing the accuracy of the transcriptions.

 ## Workflow